alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as empty trees, nodes not being present in the tree, and the case where one node is an ancestor of the other.
 The examples above demonstrate a basic implementation; you might need to add more robust error handling for production-level code.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **For a scatter plot:** A set of (x, y) coordinates.
+For example: (1, 2), (3, 4), (5, 6)
+* **For a line graph:** A set of (x, y) coordinates or a function (e.g., y = 2x + 1).
+* **For a bar chart:** Categories and their corresponding values.
+For example:  Apples: 5, Bananas: 10, Oranges: 7
+* **For other types of graphs (pie chart, histogram, etc.):**  The specific data required for that type of graph.

+Once you give me the data, I can tell you how to graph it or, if you want, I can try to generate a textual representation of the graph (though a visual graph would be much better).